 No single one of these signs conclusively proves a problem with addiction.
-But multiple signs of addiction can be a call for help – and warrant considering treatment from a facility such as Amatus Recovery Centers.
+But multiple signs of addiction can indicate that treatment from a professional facility such as Amatus Recovery Centers is necessary.

 It’s impossible to go a day without hearing about a tragedy brought on by substance abuse.
-In the past two decades, the biggest problems have been caused by waves of addiction to opioids — first, involving prescription opiates such as OxyContin, followed by an epidemic of addiction to heroin and synthetic opioids.
+In the past two decades, the biggest problems have been caused by waves of addiction to opioids.
+This wave of opioid addiction started with prescription opiates such as OxyContin, followed by an epidemic of addiction to heroin and synthetic opioids.

-The cost of substance abuse is enormous – estimated at $740 billion per year, according to the National Institute on Drug Abuse.
+The cost of substance abuse is enormous and is estimated at $740 billion per year, according to the National Institute on Drug Abuse.

 Personal loss is the most devastating biggest cost.
 According to NIDA, more than 67,000 people died from overdoses of various forms of drugs in 2018, the most recent year available.

-Looking for the signs of addiction can help keep you from becoming another statistic.
+Looking for the signs of addiction can help keep you or someone you care about from becoming another statistic.

 Treatment for Addiction